waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Active Strategy: Road to the Indigo Plateau
 - **Current Objective:** Navigate through Victory Road to reach the Indigo Plateau and challenge the Elite Four.
-- **Immediate Plan (Hypothesis):** The `puzzle_strategist_agent` is unreliable for complex, multi-step puzzles and has been abandoned for this challenge.
-My new hypothesis is that the western boulder at (3, 11) must be pushed onto the switch at (3, 10).
-This should open the barrier at (10, 13), allowing access to the rest of the puzzle.
+- **Immediate Plan (Hypothesis):** The `puzzle_strategist_agent` is unreliable and has been abandoned.
+My previous manual hypotheses, including one based on a hallucinated switch at (3, 10), have failed.
+I will now manually test the agent's final proposed two-step solution: 1.
+Push the boulder at (6, 16) to the right.
+2. Navigate to push the boulder at (3, 11) to the right.
 - **Future Planning:** Before challenging the Elite Four, I must use my `team_composition_advisor` agent to construct an optimal team.

 # VI.
 Methodological Corrections & Lessons Learned